JamesTingYuanLin/WealthPark/README.md

 *Development tools:
     IntelliJ,
     Maven, Git, Github,
+    Postman (Postman collection file is under /WealthParkTest.postman_collection.json) (you can import it to postman)

 You can import the pom.xml into a maven project.
 After import, click run, the server would start.